Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 As we leave Zagreb, the urban sprawl gives way to the kind of green hills that make you understand why Croatia has so many shepherd poems.
 The motorway is smooth, modern and charges tolls that feel reasonable until you convert them to dollars.

 Vagabond Tip #4 (The Finale): Before you hit the motorway south, make one last stop if you have 30 minutes: Mirogoj Cemetery.
 It sounds macabre, but trust us.
-It's a 19th-century arcaded cemetery designed by Hermann Bollé (the cathedral guy) that is arguably the most beautiful park in Zagreb.
+It's a 19th-century arcaded cemetery with monumental arcades designed by Hermann Bollé, which transformed Ljudevit Gaj's estate into one of Europe's first truly multiconfessional cemeteries, where the burial rights of all faiths were legally equal from its opening.
 The architectural grandeur here surpasses many European palaces.
 It’s the ultimate peaceful, crowd-free farewell to the city.
 Enter through the main gate off Aleja Hermanna Bollea.

 Zagreb lingers in the rearview mirror - a city that somehow manages to be both profoundly historic and casually cool.
 It's the kind of place where medieval gates lead to artisan coffee shops, where Gothic spires share skyline with street art and where every corner has a story older than your country.